-A liquid lift condition exists when the outdoor unit is located below the indoor (evaporator) unit and liquid flows vertically up in a portion of the liquid line.
+A liquid lift condition exists when the liquid flows vertically up in a portion of the liquid line.
 The vertical column of liquid reduces the available state point sub-cooling at the evaporator coil's thermal expansion valve.
 This effect reduces the length of liquid lift (feet of elevation) that a liquid line size can accommodate.
 Longer linear tube lengths will also reduce the amount of liquid lift possible.